mh-cbon/gump/README.md

 ## Pre/Post version scripts

-Gump can detect, parse and execute pre/post version scripts.
+Gump can detect, parse and execute `pre/post` version scripts.

-They are numerous scripts executed in this order :
+They are numerous hooks executed in this order :

 - __prebump__ : Runs in first for any type of update, it does not receive `!newversion!` tag.
 It should be used to synchronize your local with remote.